There are a number of symptoms that can point to your Crankshaft Position Sensor (CKP) failing.

-As the engine speeds up, there needs to be adjustments to spark timing and fuel injection.
-Without accurate input from the crankshaft position sensor, the ECU can not make these adjustments as well as it should.
-This causes poor acceleration and makes your car fail to maintain constant speed.
+- As the engine speeds up, there needs to be adjustments to spark timing and fuel injection.
+Without accurate input from the sensor (CKP), the (ECU) can not make these adjustments as well as it should.
+As a result, This causes poor acceleration and makes your car fail to maintain constant speed.

 Reduced Gas Mileage

-Without accurate timing information fuel injection will have incorrect crankshaft position sensor readings leading to spark timing and fuel injection errors.
+- Without accurate timing information fuel injection will have incorrect sensor (CKP) readings.
+As a result, leading to spark timing and fuel injection errors.
 The end result will affect the fuel efficiency of your engine.

-Another sign of a Crankshaft Position Sensor Failure is the constant stalling and backfiring of the engine.
+- Another sign of a Sensor (CKP) Failure is the constant stalling and backfiring of the engine.
 In such a scenario, the engine is prone to stalling as you drive.
 Unlike ignition malfunction, the car will probably start, even run for a while, only to shut down again.
 It goes the same for engine backfiring.
-If you keep ignoring the warning signs though, the engine may get exhausted and die out.
+If you keep ignoring the warning signs, the engine may get exhausted and die out.

-It might be hard to get your engine started without the fuel it needs or without proper timing.
-If the crankshaft position sensor has failed completely, and isn’t sending a signal to the ECU at all, then the computer won’t send any fuel to the injectors.
-This will leave you unable to start the car.
+- It might be hard to get your engine started without the fuel it needs or without proper timing.
+If the sensor (CKP) has failed completely, then the computer won’t send any fuel to the injectors.
+Consequently, Leaving you unable to start the car.